skillrepos/k8s-dev-v2/codespace-labs.md

 1. Change to the base  subdirectory.
 In this directory, we have deployment and service manifests for a simple webapp that uses a MySQL database and a file to create a namespace.
 You can see the files by running the recursive directory command (or tree if you have it installed).

 ```
-cd ../kz/base
+cd /workspaces/k8s-dev-v2/kz/base
 ls -R
 ```

 2. Let's see what happens when we try to run "kustomize build" against these files.
-(On the VM, I have "kustomize" aliased as "kz".)
+(Here I have "kustomize" aliased as "kz".)
 There will be an error.

 ```
 kz build (or kubectl kustomize)
 ```

 3. Notice the error message about there not being a kustomization file.
 Let's add one.
 There's a basic one in the "extra" directory named "kustomization.yaml".
 Copy it over into the directory.
 Take a look at the contents to see what it does and then run the build command again, passing it to kubectl apply.
-In the file explorer to the left, select the file [**kz/base/kustomization.yaml**](./kz/base/kustomization.yaml)

 ```
 cp ../extra/kustomization.yaml kustomization.yaml
-cat kustomization.yaml
+In the file explorer to the left, select the file [**kz/base/kustomization.yaml**](./kz/base/kustomization.yaml)
 kz build | k apply -f -  (or kubectl apply -k .)
 ```